w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ## Create a Recoverable Account

-You will use your existing account to call `createRecovery` to select a list of accounts that you trust to help you recover the account when you lost the private key.
+You will use your existing account to call `createRecovery` to select a list of accounts that you trust to help you recover the account when you lose the private key.
 To create a recoverable account, you will be required to set a `threshold` that is the number of your friends who need to approve the recovery process in order to recover your account.